 DAOM Program Overview

-The Doctor of Acupuncture and Oriental Medicine (DAOM) Program at Emperor’s College offers a dual-specialization in Internal & Physical Medicine.
-Our multi-specialty approach focuses on key areas of modern healthcare while implementing cutting-edge best practices grounded in tradition.
+The Doctor of Acupuncture and Oriental Medicine (DAOM) Program at Emperor’s College offers a dual-specialization in Internal Medicine & Physical Medicine.
+Our dual-specialty approach focuses on key areas of modern healthcare while implementing cutting-edge best practices grounded in tradition.

 In short, we provide practitioners of Oriental medicine with the advanced clinical and professional skills they need to accelerate their careers and expertly address the needs of today’s diverse patient population.